Do I Have to Take a Random Retest on my Ignition Interlock Device While I’m Driving?

-Now that you have an Ignition Interlock Device, you should be comfortable with how it works, such as taking a test and when it’ll prompt for a test.
+Now that you have an Ignition Interlock Device, you should be comfortable with how it works.
+However, after taking your initial test to start your vehicle, your Interlock Device will prompt for a random rolling retest, and allow adequate time for you to move your vehicle to a safe area and complete the test.

 What Are Random Rolling Retests?